uc-cdis/gen3-qa/docs/google-data-access-tests.md

 When setting up a new Jenkins environment, we need to set up a new Google project:
 * Create a new Google project owned by `gen3.autotest@gmail.com`.
 Name: `Gen3QA-<namespace>` (for example, "Gen3QA-jenkins-dcp").
 Select "No organisation".
 * In "IAM", give `Owner` role to `gen3qa-service@gen3qa-validationjobtest.iam.gserviceaccount.com`.
 * In "Service Accounts", create a service account with name and id `service-account`.
+Optional description: `Used by the gen3-qa integration tests - represents an external user's SA`.

 The dev environments share the dynamic project `Gen3QA-ValidationJobTest`.
-If a single project is not enough for several developers running Google tests at the same time, create a new project `Gen3QA-ValidationJobTest2` by following the step above, change the namespace to use in `setupGoogleProjectDynamic()` and update this documentation.
+If a single project is not enough for several developers running Google tests at the same time, create a new project `Gen3QA-ValidationJobTest2` by following the steps above, change the namespace to use in `setupGoogleProjectDynamic()` and update this documentation.